 Next, each applicant, inventor, and joint inventor must consider their previous patent applications.
 Due diligence must be exercised to ensure that some other co-inventor on a prior patent did or did not include the name of the applicant of the current patent.
 Provisional applications for patents or patents filed by prior employers don't count against the maximum of four prior applications.

 Next, in certain circumstances, the question is how many employees does the applicant have?
 If the number is more than 500 or hovers around 500, confirmation must be made about the precise number of employees.
 Additionally, each inventor, joint inventor, and applicant is limited in the amount of income they can have in a given year as well as limited as to the source of the major income.

 All of these steps require time and attorney’s fees.
-Under the micro entity status rules, in order to continue to qualify as a micro entity, this type of investigation and confirmation must be performed each and every time another micro entity fee is due and owing to the United States patent office.
-At some point, the savings garnered by being a micro entity will be outweighed by the cost in lawyer’s fees as well as the time and effort due diligence requires in order to investigate and assure the patent office that the micro entity status is still in place for all applicants and co applicants.
+Under the micro entity status rules, to continue to qualify as a micro-entity, this type of investigation and confirmation must be performed each and every time another micro entity fee is due and owing to the United States patent office.
+At some point, the savings garnered by being a micro-entity will be outweighed by the cost in lawyer’s fees as well as the time and effort due diligence requires to investigate and assure the patent office that the micro entity status is still in place for all applicants and co-applicants.